Pradumnasaraf/DevOps/docs/kubernetes/introduction.md

         - containerPort: 80
 ```

-### Strategy
+### Blue-Green Deployment

-The pods are deleted and then new pods are created.
-So the service is down for a while.
+In Blue-Green Deployment, we have two identical environments.
+One is the production environment and the other is the staging environment.
+The production environment is the live environment and the staging environment is the new environment.
+The traffic is routed to the staging environment and then the traffic is switched to the production environment.

 ```yaml
 apiVersion: apps/v1